HASE-Group/hase_iii_userguide/hasepp.md

 ### Receiving Packets

 HASE places packets sent by entities in an event queue.
-Receiving entities use a a number of methods to dequeue these events and to extract the relevant information from the packets.
+Receiving entities use a number of methods to dequeue these events and to extract the relevant information from the packets.

 #### Predicates